lucasbonanni/lucasbonanni.github.io/content/english/_index.md

 cta:
   enable: true
   bg_image: "images/call-to-action-bg.jpg"
-  title: "We design delightful digital experiences."
+  title: "We Engineer Seamless API Experiences for Enhanced Digital Connectivity."
-  content: "Read more about what we do and our philosophy of design.
-Judge for yourself The work and results <br> we’ve achieved for other clients, and meet our highly experienced Team who just love to design."
+  content: "Explore further into our API development approach and philosophy.
+Assess the impactful solutions and outcomes we've delivered for our clients, and get acquainted with our proficient team of API enthusiasts, dedicated to crafting seamless digital connections."
   button:
     enable: true
     label: "Tell Us Your Story"